 Each stock item can have its own reorder point and reorder quantity.
 When available stock falls to or below the reorder point, the item is flagged across the application:

-On top of per-item reorder points, a global low stock threshold fires a LowStockDetected event whenever a stock adjustment drops availability below the configured level.
-This event is your hook for building automated responses.
+On top of per-item reorder points, a global low stock threshold fires an event whenever any stock operation — adjustment, allocation, transfer, fulfillment, or receipt — drops availability below the configured level.
+This event is your hook for building automated responses: email alerts, Slack notifications, or automatic purchase order drafts.

-The full inventory listing — filtered or unfiltered — can be exported to CSV with a single click.
-Product, SKU, variant, warehouse, available quantity, and reorder point.
-Useful for periodic reviews, supplier communications, or feeding external systems.
+The full inventory listing and stock movement history — filtered or unfiltered — can be exported to CSV with a single click.
+Useful for periodic reviews, supplier communications, feeding external systems, or building reports in tools your team already uses.

-The out-of-the-box features cover the fundamentals well.
+The out-of-the-box features cover the most common stock control needs.
 But manufacturers and distributors operate in environments where inventory touches everything — procurement, production, logistics, costing, and customer commitments.
 Here are the highest-value extensions we see teams build.

 Bill of Materials (BOM) Integration Link finished goods to their component materials.
 When a production order is created, automatically check component availability and allocate raw materials.
 Surface shortages before they stall the production line, not after.